 Figure 5.

-BioSpatial H2O corn grain and soybean station coverage for green and blue water use to grow biomass (in M3 Mg-1).
+BioSpatial H2O’s corn grain and soybean station coverage.

+Each point represents a Cligen station with available data on planting and harvesting dates.
+Green and blue water use to grow biomass is shown in M3 Mg-1.
 Note that blue water is based on “full yield” water consumption if one were to maximize crop yield.